 I will also buy up all the local telecoms, and have any 911 calls from the hero's phone routed to a phone-sex operator.

 However, I will maintain plausible deniability at all times, both for me and my lieutenants, and begin training a replacement if it looks like a meddling hero will soon come to "remove" him from my service.
 I may even punish him first if I am looking to gain the hero's good graces for later.

 Also, such people make perfect scapegoats, when they are in charge of some task too unpopular to be considered as something their master or even valuable lieutenants would do with their own hands.
-It's not too hard to suggest that it was an abuse of power Complete Monster was offed for, as opposed to execution of orders too eagerly.
+It's not too hard to suggest that it was an abuse of power he was offed for, as opposed to execution of orders too eagerly.
 And most people will believe - save those who are allowed to think their intrigues did the trick.
 After all, it's almost tradition.

 Alternatively, if I really do have standards then this is what I tell them in order to gather all the scum in one place.
 And if I can't think of anythingtodowith a whole bunch of people that no one will actually miss, then I need to learn how to do my job better.

 If I come into an incredible source of power or technology that can be internalized, I will not use it immediately to transform myself into a god.
 Instead, I will take it back to my lab and have it analyzed thoroughly for any potential harmful side effects that could jeopardize my sanity, health, or standing, then find countermeasures to them, if any.
 If it turns out I cannot counteract the negative side effects, or there are too many to counteract, I will destroy it immediately.
 Under no circumstance shall I leave it for my enemies to find; even if it takes out one or all of them with its corrupting influence, chances are they'll be able to use it to take me out, first.